View into the Eagle Butte Coal Mine in Gillette in Wyoming's Powder River Basin Gillette, USA

 Attempts to make coal energy production more environmentally friendly by refining it with chemicals have cost billions in government tax subsidies and have failed to deliver on their promises.

-The rebranding of coal as clean is corporate greenwashing at its finest.
-Coal, no matter how refined, is still going to release enormous amounts of harmful toxins into the air.
-Carbon capture advocates claim they can bring the clean coal fantasy to life by catching and storing the carbon upon its release at coal power plants.
-Not only is there simply no way to capture all the carbon dioxide released, but it does not prevent the issues associated with coal mining.
+Carbon capture advocates claim they can bring the clean coal fantasy to life by capturing and storing carbon at the point of its release from coal power plants.
+Not only is there simply no way to capture all the carbon dioxide released, but it also does not prevent the other issues associated with coal mining.
 Investments would be much more beneficial in the renewable energy sector!

 A large row of blue solar panels sits on a green field with tall white wind turbines in the background